When the Who Returned With Another Concept Album, ‘Quadrophenia’

 Listen to the Who's 'Love Reign O'er Me'

-Although the Who continued to record and release new music for years after Quadrophenia, in retrospect Townshend feels that a major part of the band's story ended with its release.
-"I've always felt that Quadrophenia was the last definitive Who album," he mused in 2011.
+Although the Who continued to record and release new music for years after Quadrophenia, in retrospect Townshend senses that a major part of the band's story ended with its release.
+"I've always felt that Quadrophenia was the last definitive Who album," he told NME in 2011.
 "I've always regarded it as a very ambitious album, but what got away was the story.
 To me, it felt like it was the end."